 Just like a home sound system, the speakers in your car’s audio system are very important.
 The mounting location, shape, size, and power needs will all be critical considerations for your setup.

-Your first step should be figuring out the kind of speakers that will actually fit in your car.
+Your first step should be figuring out the kind of speakers that will actually fit in your car (see our car speakers reviews guide).
 If you’re looking for a total system, consider rear, center, and front speakers as well.
 Remember, some speakers can require a special type of enclosure.
 These enclosures will take up quite a bit of space.

 A subwoofer that’s designed for vehicle use will require more power than the average speakers.
 When installed in a car, subwoofers also need to be mounted inside a special enclosure.
 You can purchase an enclosure that’s specifically designed for your type of car, or you can have an enclosure custom built.